oschweitzer/learning-resources/react_lesson.md

 #### useContext()

 For functional components, it is also possible to have this context feature thanks to React Hooks.
 The hook for contexts is named `useContext()`.
-Just pass your context object as a parameter to this hook.
+Just pass your context object as a parameter to this hook. `useContext()` is the equivalent of the `contextType` property or the `Context.Consumer`.
+You still have to use the `Context.Provider` component on your parent component.

 ```javascript
 import React, { useContext } from 'react';